 The phrase’s true origin comes from 1 Corinthians 15:33, “Be not deceived: evil communications corrupt good behavior.
 BE CAREFUL OF THE COMPANY YOU KEEP!
 Do not set foot on the path of the wicked or walk in the way of evil men.
 Avoid it!”

 By the pricking of my thumbs, something wicked this way comes

 When infected with fleas, a victim of Narcissistic abuse may adapt behaviors of their abuser as a defense mechanism or as a way to give them a taste of their own medicine.
 However, it was my experience that acting like a Narcissist with the Narcissist didn’t have the same effect on my Ex that it had on me.
 He was completely unaffected because the truth was, he was getting supply in the form of negative attention.

 In a Narcissist’s mind, negative attention is better than no attention.
-In fact, they often find it more enjoyable, because if they can get us all worked up, it means we have deep emotions invested in them and the relationship.
+In fact, they often find it more enjoyable, because if they can get you all worked up, it means you have deep emotions invested in them and the relationship.